What We Need

 - Colobus feeding and home range ecology

 - Assisting with education days and community outreach projects

 Research projects change regularly due to the immediate needs of the organization.
-We prefer to assign a priority project to a volunteer based on the individual's experience and interests.
+We prefer to assign a priority project to a volunteer-based on the individual's experience and interests.
 Volunteers conducting research should expect to spend half days in the field, often on private and hotel properties.
-We provide training and supervision on appropriate research techniques.
+We provide training and supervision in appropriate research techniques.